What the heck is turning your plants into lace-y skeletons?

 More Japanese Beetle resources to help you

-- Helpful list of plants that Japanese beetles like and dislike: How to Keep Japanese Beetles Out of Your Colorado Garden (The Denver Post).
+- List of plants that Japanese beetles like and dislike from The Denver Post.
 Betty Cahill, the garden writer for The Denver Post, is a local Colorado expert on Japanese beetles.

 - Fact sheet on Japanese beetles from the Colorado State University Extension.
 It includes options for products to use to control the beetles.